-Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity with a predecessor organization except for: (i) Whitney George, who prior to January 2016 served as Senior Portfolio Manager of Sprott U.S. and, prior to March 2015, served as Managing Director and Portfolio Manager of Royce & Associates LLC (asset manager); (ii) Kevin Hibbert, who, from January 2014 to December 4, 2015 served as the Vice-President, Finance of the Corporation and prior thereto, served as the Director, Finance of the Royal Bank of Canada; (iii) John Ciampaglia, who, from April 2010 to September 2014 served as Chief Operating Officer of SAM and from September 2014 to March 2018 served as Executive Vice-President, Corporate Development of the Corporation; and (iv) Ed Coyne, who, prior to January 2016, served as Principal and Investment Specialist at Royce & Associates LLC.
+Each of the foregoing individuals have been engaged in the principal occupation set forth opposite his or her name during the past five years or in a similar capacity with a predecessor organization except for: (i) Whitney George, who prior to January 2019 served as Senior Portfolio Manager of Sprott U.S; and (ii) John Ciampaglia, who, prior to March 2018 served as Executive Vice-President, Corporate Development of the Corporation.

-The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 46,839,718 Common Shares, being 18.41% of the total issued and outstanding Common Shares.
+The directors and executive officers of the Corporation, as a group directly or indirectly, beneficially own, or control or direct 4,670,221 Common Shares, being 18.27% of the total issued and outstanding common shares.